barumau/pandunia/english/darse.md

 2. un kupe no hali.
 3. dua waf no nyama supe.
 4. ye no ada waf i maw. / ye ada no waf i no maw.
-5. xefe nyama ca a no kafe.
+5. xefe nyama ca a no kafé.
 6. mama ada no waf a do maw.